Good choice

 • yes (1 point)

-• Are draft standards field tested / piloted for relevance and auditability during the development process?
+• Are draft standards field tested / piloted for relevance and auditability through the development and revision processes?

 Possible answers